Everything You Need to Know about Evergreen Content

 Evergreen content has long-term value and will keep benefiting your website for more years to come.
-Meaning, you’re not required to always keep up with the daily happenings.
-For example, for a news site, the demand for new content daily is extremely high whereas an evergreen content only needs to be updated every once in awhile.
+Meaning, that you’re not required to always keep up with the daily happenings.
+For example, for a news site, the demand for new content daily is extremely high whereas evergreen content only needs to be updated every once in a while.

 As mentioned above, an evergreen content includes highly valuable information to its audience.
 It positions your brand as a trusted source which will eventually boost your reputation.
 Being a credible source is very important in the industry.
 Aside from getting your name out there, the effects of having great reputation will also influence people to be your paying customers and loyal readers.

 Creating a visually appealing and easy to understand content called infographics can be a form of evergreen content.
 People are more likely to read and believe a summarized version data pictures.
 They are also easy to recall especially because humans are visual learners.

 If you are going to present statistics and facts, turning it into an infographic is a good content strategy.
 There are hundreds, if not thousands of people who look for information to back up their own content.

 A good example of an evergreen video content is an explainer or a how-to guide.
 A YouTube channel called Kipkay seem to have mastered this one.
 Guides are almost never going out of style.
 One of their most popular videos is a guide on making cat toys.
 Content for pets is a good niche and will never go out of trend anytime soon.